mbabicz/ShoppingApp/README.md

 ## ABOUT THE PROJECT
 This is a iOS app for an electronic shop.
-Products are stored in a database on Firebase.
+Products and user's data are stored in a database on Firebase.
 The application allows you to log in, browse the store's offer, observe products and purchase selected products.
 The application allows you to log in as a guest.
 In this case an anonymous authorization method is used, but the guest account doesn't allow to use all functionalities of the application.
+The app is developed with SwiftUI using MVVM pattern.

 <br />_Sign In & Sign Up Views_ <br />
 <img src = "https://user-images.githubusercontent.com/49866616/213217323-a28f1353-25b0-4740-b587-2f1481c2632c.png" width="270" height="518" />